pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ## Where now

-Requires Presence: Enable the Presence add-on in the Admin Portal.
-See Presence Events to receive events.

 Returns the list of channels a UUID is subscribed to.

+- Requires Presence add-on enabled for your key in the Admin Portal.
+See Presence Events for details.
-Timeout events: If the app restarts within the heartbeat window, no timeout event is generated.
+- Timeout events: If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)